Hexagon-HTC/config4cpp/README.txt

 ------------------------

-The build system has been tested on: (1) Linux with G++, (2) Cygwin with G++, and (3) Windows with Visual C++ 6.0.
+The build system has been tested on: (1) Linux with G++, (2) Cygwin with G++, and (3) Windows with Visual C++ 2013

-To build on Linux or Cygwin, run the following commands:
+To build on Linux or Cygwin, do the following:

-	make
+	1. If you are compiling on Linux, then add the config4cpp/lib directory into the LD_LIBRARY_PATH environment variable, so the shared library can be located.

+	2. Run "make" to build with optimization, or "make BUILD_TYPE=debug" for a debug build.
+I recommend building with optimization.

 To build on Windows with Visual C++, run the following commands: